Paradox Nothing Concept Art Radical Art

 In conceptual art, this strategy is used so often that it is sometimes taken to be the defining characteristic of this artistic genre.
 Commenting on On Kawara's Date Paintings, Gudrun Inboden asserts: "Dass die einzelne Arbeit nichts mitteilt, was über den ablesbaren Tatbestand hinausginge, und nichts außer sich selbst verkörpert (hier ihre an einen bestimmten Tag geknüpfte Entstehung), ist das spezifische Merkmal von Konzeptkunst."
 [Cf. Staatsgalerie Stuttgart: On Kawara.]

 Self-referential statements need not be tautological.
 They may be contingently true, contingently false, or paradoxical.
 The latter case arises when a statement implies its own falsehood; i.e., its circularity is vicious.
-(The prototype example is the liar paradox: "I am lying." ) Paradoxical statements constitute a distinct subgenre of conceptual art; we anthologize it on a separate page.
+(The prototype example is the liar paradox: "I am lying now." ) Paradoxical statements constitute a distinct subgenre of conceptual art; we anthologize it on a separate page.

 Gerhard Rühm: Ein-wort-tafel, 1955